 Typical traditions include displaying extra Mexican flags, evening fireworks in town, and some special national culinary dishes served – the most famous of which is called Chiles en Nogada.

-Chiles en Nogada – Culinary Tradition of Mexican Independence
+Chiles en Nogada – Cozumel Foodie Tradition of Mexican Independence

 It sounds easy enough, but this traditional recipe is pretty complex.
 I can’t claim to have tried to make this myself, and now I’m way too into going out and trying creations from the experts around town.

-Luckily, many local restaurants honor the tradition and make a limited amount of chiles en nogada every September – so if you’re lucky enough to be in Cozumel in September, definitely try to take advantage of your timing and try it.
+Luckily, many local Mexican restaurants in Cozumel honor the tradition and make a limited amount of chiles en nogada every September – so if you’re lucky enough to be in Cozumel in September, definitely try to take advantage of your timing and try it.

 Cozumel Restaurants Serving Chiles en Nogada